Raccffy/Anvilord/README.md

 # Anvilord

-Anvilord is a utility for losslessly optimizing Minecraft worlds.
+Anvilord is a tool for lossless Minecraft world compression.

 ## Features